Manuel Wren: Operational history

 Manuel sold the Crested Wren, which remained active until at least 1938.
 In 1986, aged 83, he built a non-flying replica.

 The first Willow Wren, BGA 162 and known as the Yellow Wren despite being painted green for part of its life remained active, after restoration by Manuel in 1964, into the 1970s, becoming the oldest airworthy glider in the UK.
 Manuel built a second example which went to South Africa, eventually crashing in 1949.
 Four other Willow Wrens were built to plans sold by Manuel, three in the UK and one in Australia.

 Only one Dunstable Kestrel was factory built.
 Another Kestrel was constructed from plans in the UK, one in the USA and three more in Australia.
 The UK plan-built Kestrel crashed at the National Championships in 1939, killing its constructor.

 Aircraft on display

 The Yellow Wren was acquired and restored by the late Mike Beach and others in the mid-1990s and was sold to Brooklands Museum in Surrey in 1998.
-It ius on display at the Gliding Heritage Centre.
+It is on display at the Gliding Heritage Centre.